Wilson-You/final-project/readme.md

 2. Enter the `npm run dev` command, and the webpack server is started.
 The app opens a new page on your browser.
 Start using your app.

+## Etra

+The end date is added and the total length of the travel is displayed

 ## References

 1. For more info about **Jest**, refer to [Getting Started](https://jestjs.io/docs/en/getting-started).